restatedev/service-protocol/service-invocation-protocol.md

 `result` field of this entry, without sending a subsequent `CompletionMessage`.

 The runtime can send `CompletionMessage` in a different order than the one used to store journal entries.
-The SDK might also not be interested in the `result` of completable journal entries, or it might be interested on the `result`s in a different order used to create the related journal entries.
-Usually it's the service business logic that dictates on which `result`s the SDK is interested, and in which order.
+The SDK might also not be interested in the `result` of completable journal entries, or it might be interested in the `results` in a different order used to create the related journal entries.
+Usually it's the service business logic that dictates in which `result`s the SDK is interested, and in which order.

 **`CompletionMessage` Headers**